wujiabo/FSD-SBA/README.md

     docker run -d --name=sba-user --link sba-registry -p 8006:8006 wujiabo1985/user:latest

 5. Test code of Angular and Mid Tier need to be included

+    Run ng test to execute the frontend test

+    Run mvn clean test to execute the backend test

 6. Jmeter’s JMX file to test atleast one REST End point, and Screenshot of report
 7. Dockerfile